zhengshuai1001/JiKouCompany/README.md

 In matters of style swim with the current.
 In matters of principle, stand like a rock.

 I can accept failure.
 Everyone fails at something.
 But I can’t accept not trying.

+The master has failed more times than the beginner has even tried.